merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 Trichodesmium_erythraeum_IMS101.fa
 ```

-We will create as many {% include ARTIFACT name="contigs-db" %} as we have genomes in this directory.
+We will create as many {% include ARTIFACT name="contigs-db" text="contigs databases" %} as we have genomes in this directory.
 We will then annotate them in a similar fashion as when working with a single genome.

-First, let's create a simple text file that will contains the name of our genomes.
-The following bash command will list the content of the genome's directory and will only keep the name before the `.fa`, a.k.a. our genome's name:
+To avoid too much manual labor, we'll use BASH loops to automate the process.
+The loops will be a bit easier to write (and understand) if we have a text file of genome names to iterate over.
+So first, let's create a simple text file that contains the names of our genomes.
+The following BASH command will list the content of the `00_FASTA_GENOMES` directory and will only keep the part of the file name before the `.fa` extension, a.k.a. only the name of each genome:

 ```bash
 ls 00_FASTA_GENOMES/ | cut -d '.' -f 1 > genomes.txt
 ```

-The first thing to do is to make sure our FASTA are properly formatted.
+The second thing to do is to make sure our FASTA files are properly formatted.
 Fortunately for you, we provided genomes with anvi'o compatible headers.
 If you don't believe me (and you should never believe me, and always check your data), then have a look at them.

-The next step is to generate {% include ARTIFACT name="contigs-db" %} for each of our genomes with the following bash loop:
+The next step is to generate {% include ARTIFACT name="contigs-db" %} for each of our genomes with the following BASH loop:

 ```bash
 while read genome